 However, colleges do face their own SEO challenges.
 Their websites are often managed by different course administrators, department heads and marketing teams, meaning there’s more than one person taking control of SEO.
 If there’s no unified effort, it takes longer to achieve results, if they manage to make any headway at all.

 Despite the challenges, there are things you can do to bring your SEO efforts back under control.
 Here are ten of the best actions you can take, and how to do them.

 Do you know what you want your end result to be?
 Are you after more brand recognition, open-day applications or more course enrolments?
 If you don’t know what your goal is, you can’t make a concerted effort to get there.

 Take some time to brainstorm, and then create a SMART target.
 This needs to be something that is:

-For example, you might want to double the number of attendees at your next open day.
-You may even try to achieve a 50% increase on applications, or boost the enrolment numbers for a specific course.
+For example, you might want to double the number of attendees on your next open day.
+You may even try to achieve a 50% increase in applications, or boost the enrolment numbers for a specific course.